codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 **Cluster routing service**
-If you bypassed installing ingress resources with the `--skip-ingress` flag, configure the Ingress, or the VirtualService for Istio if used, to route traffic to the `app-proxy` and `webhook` services.
-In the examples below, `cap-app-proxy` and `push-github-eventsource-svc`, respectively, in the examples.
+If you bypassed installing ingress resources with the `--skip-ingress` flag, configure the `host` for the Ingress, or the VirtualService for Istio if used, to route traffic to the `app-proxy` and `webhook` services, as in the examples below.

 Ingress resource example for `app-proxy`: